kenpoyyy/SustainabilityAwarenessApp/README.md

 - Let me know if there's any issues

 ---------- **!!!CHANGE LOG!!!** ----------
-- Articles done.
+- Articles with images done.
+- Disposal and Recycling Guidelines: "Why Should We Recycle?"
+Page and How to "Recycle Page" is done.

 ---------- **!!!TODO!!!** ----------
 - All text to be put in JAVA file not in xml.
-- Disposal and Recycling Guidelines
+- Disposal and Recycling Guidelines: "What to Recycle", "Where to recycle", and "What happens to recyclables"

 ---------- **!!!NOT DONE!!!** ----------